mrwel8/mrwel8.github.com/_posts/2019-01-02-baby-steps-continuous-delivery-salesforce.md

 That’s where source control comes in.
 Just like any of the safe & versionable document storage systems we’re all used to (SharePoint, Dropbox), all the work done on any Salesforce org should be immediately available and up-to-date with the customizations and code that other folks are working on.

 To start off, let’s grab everything from an org and save it (also known as “retrieve” or “pull down”).
-Logically, there are only 3 steps involved, and each corresponds to one command in either the <a href="https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm" target="_blank">Salesforce CLI</a> or <a href="https://help.github.com/articles/set-up-git/" target="_blank">Git</a>¹:
+Logically, there are only 3 steps involved, and each corresponds to one command in either the <a href="https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm" target="_blank">Salesforce CLI</a> or <a href="https://help.github.com/articles/set-up-git/" target="_blank">Git</a><a id="link1" href="#quote1">¹</a>:

-1. Login: sfdx force:auth:web:login
+1. Login: `sfdx force:auth:web:login`
-2. Retrieve: sfdx force:mdapi:retrieve
+2. Retrieve: `sfdx force:mdapi:retrieve`
-3. Save: git commit
+3. Save: `git commit`

 ### Level 2: What comes down must go up
 What’s the opposite of retrieving/pulling?
 Deploying/pushing!
 Given that the source has everything that needs to be deployed from step 3 above, only two steps are needed here:

-1. Login: sfdx force:auth:web:login
+1. Login: `sfdx force:auth:web:login`
-2. Deploy: sfdx force:mdapi:deploy
+2. Deploy: `sfdx force:mdapi:deploy`

 ### Level 3: The party pooper
 Now that you’ve drastically simplified the process of retrieving & deploying Salesforce customizations & code, everyone is happy and everything is working in perfect harmony!